Houston: Government

 As the result of a 2015 referendum in Houston, a mayor is elected for a four-year term and can be elected to as many as two consecutive terms.
 The term limits were spearheaded in 1991 by conservative political activist Clymer Wright.
 During 1991–2015, the city controller and city council members were subjected to a two-year, three-term limitation–the 2015 referendum amended term limits to two four-year terms.
-As of 2017 some councilmembers who served two terms and won a final term will have served eight years in office, whereas a freshman councilmember who won a position in 2013 can serve up to two additional terms under the previous term limit law–a select few will have at least 10 years of incumbency once their term expires.
+As of 2017 some council members who served two terms and won a final term will have served eight years in office, whereas a freshman council member who won a position in 2013 can serve up to two additional terms under the previous term limit law–a select few will have at least 10 years of incumbency once their term expires.

 Houston is considered to be a politically divided city whose balance of power often sways between Republicans and Democrats.
 According to the 2005 Houston Area Survey, 68 percent of non-Hispanic whites in Harris County are declared or favor Republicans while 89 percent of non-Hispanic blacks in the area are declared or favor Democrats.
 About 62 percent of Hispanics (of any nationality) in the area are declared or favor Democrats.
 The city has often been known to be the most politically diverse city in Texas, a state known for being generally conservative.
 As a result, the city is often a contested area in statewide elections.
 In 2009, Houston became the first U.S. city with a population over 1 million citizens to elect a gay mayor, by electing Annise Parker.